 ,, Skopje is one of those places that has seen quite a lot of construction though there are still old bits.
-If I’m honest Skopje is not my favorite city.
-It just doesn’t really do anything for me.
+If I’m honest, Skopje is not my favorite city.
+It just doesn’t do anything for me.
 But you might like it.
-Probably depends on taste.
+It probably depends on taste.

-The government tried to make Skopje more attractive and visually appealing though for many critics it’s just an expensive and frivolous display of nationalism – especially aimed towards Greece and the ethnic Albanians in Macedonia.
+The government tried to make Skopje more attractive and visually appealing, though, for many critics, it’s just an expensive and frivolous display of nationalism – primarily aimed towards Greece and the ethnic Albanians in Macedonia.

 Lots of Macedonians have a big thing about Alexander the Great.
-There is a giant statue of him, or not depending on who you ask in the middle of Skopje.
-The Greeks are upset because they claim him and the Macedonians say it's just a random warrior on a horse, which it obviously isn’t, and it's all tied up with potential territory disputes.
-As I understand it Alexander was not exactly Greek although he leads them and the current population of Northern Macedonia has little connection with the ancient population he was king of.
-My reaction is to get a life there are enough problems to be going on with.
+There is a giant statue of him, or not depending on who you ask, in the middle of Skopje.
+The Greeks are upset because they claim him, and the Macedonians say it's just a random warrior on a horse, which it obviously isn’t, and it's all tied up with potential territory disputes.
+As I understand it, Alexander was not strictly Greek, although he leads them, and the current population of Northern Macedonia has little connection with the ancient population he was king of.
+My reaction is to get a life; there are enough problems to be going on with.

 For me, the best bit of Skopje is the old bazaar, the biggest in the Balkans and I think about seven hundred years old.
 It's well worth a walk around but you’ll need a few sit-downs in tea shops.
-I must admit I’m a sucker for a market I suppose that I’m not that keen in Skopje in some ways the modern architecture tends to be over the top, grandiose and there is something of a nationalistic atmosphere about the place. (by Alan Durant, 2021)
+I must admit I’m a sucker for a market I suppose that I’m not that keen on Skopje in some ways, modern architecture tends to be over the top and grandiose, and there is something of a nationalistic atmosphere about the place.
+(Alan Durant, 2021)

 ---------------------------

-The Vardar River isn’t particularly interesting – it’s usually a shallow trickle – but the huge number of bridges over it are fascinating.
+The Vardar River isn’t fascinating – it’s usually a shallow trickle – but the huge number of bridges over it is fascinating.
 The bridges and new buildings in downtown Skopje have been constructed in recent years with EU money.

 Among the sights of Skopje, perhaps the most interesting is the bazaar, which is one of the oldest and biggest on the Balkan Peninsula and has existed since at least the 12th century.
 It was badly damaged during World War Two, and then by the 1955 earthquake, so it’s not quite as it used to be, but you’ll still find within it mosques, minarets, caravanserais, and it’s a great place to stroll about, or maybe stop somewhere for a spot of dinner.